Core Commands¶

 # Machine-readable output

-$ lango doctor --json
+$ lango doctor --output json

 Tip